Amine-UiWeb/mern-IBook/tasks.md

 - [ ] add login and registration api logic
 - [ ] add login and registration client logic
 - [ ] implement state management for user authentication
-- [ ] add a searchBar in the header to search by book name or author name
+- [ ] add a searchBar in the header (under the navbar), to search by book name (display book details) or author name (display author page)
-- [ ] add dropdown menus the header to search books by subject
+- [ ] add dropdown menus in the header (under the navbar) to search books by subject